ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 To ease the use of the interface specified by this document, implementations should provide a mechanism to create Transport Property objects (see {{selection-props}}) that are pre-configured with frequently used sets of properties.
-Implementations should at least short-hands to specify the following property profiles:
+Implementations should at least offer short-hands to specify the following property profiles:

 ### reliable-inorder-stream